risingwavelabs/risingwave-docs/docs/create-source/create-source-cdc.md

 - Debezium JSON (for MySQL and PostgreSQL)

     For Debezium JSON, you can use the [Debezium connector for MySQL](https://debezium.io/documentation/reference/stable/connectors/mysql.html) or [Debezium connector for PostgreSQL](https://debezium.io/documentation/reference/stable/connectors/postgresql.html) to convert CDC data to Kafka or Pulsar topics, or Kinesis data streams.

+- Debezium Mongo JSON (for MongoDB)

+    For Debezium Mongo JSON, you can use the [Debezium connector for MongoDB](https://debezium.io/documentation/reference/stable/connectors/mongodb.html) to convert CDC data to Kafka topics.

 - Debezium AVRO (for MySQL and PostgreSQL)